echolevel/Fader3/README.md

 The first time you plug in a new Pico, you'll see a mass storage device appear.
 The circuitpython firmware UF2 from adafruit should be dragged into this device, which will cause the Pico's bootloader to be overwritten.
 When it's replugged, you should see another mass storage device: CIRCUITPY.
 This is where you'll be putting boot.py and code.py.

-But first, edit code.py to set up some values - CC numbers, channel, etc.
+But first, edit code.py to set up some values - CC numbers, channel, etc. Mu Editor might be a good choice for making these changes, since it's set up with some contextual help for Micropython/Circuitpython.

 Into the libs directory, place the adafruit_midi directory and its contents from [here](https://github.com/adafruit/Adafruit_CircuitPython_MIDI).